Admission to the nursing program involves meeting specific criteria.

 The Influenza vaccine should be obtained as soon as possible each fall.
 Documentation must be submitted to attend clinicals.

 If any portion of the Immunization form is left incomplete, including your full name and student ID#, your application to the nursing program will be voided.

 It is highly recommended that you retain a copy of your immunization record and submit original to Nursing Department during open enrollment period.

 - What careers can I have?

-Achieve an Associate Degree in Nursing in 2 years by completing 4 semesters and 1 summer session
+Achieve an Associate Degree in Nursing in 2 years by completing 4 semesters of nursing courses after prerequisites are met.

 The length of time to complete a program is based on a student taking only the courses required for the program as listed in our online catalog.
 It does not include the cost of foundations courses that may be required based on assessment scores, retaking courses or taking courses that are not required by your program of study.